 - Submit your application well before the due date so you’ll be able to solve problems before it’s too late.

 - View your compiled application in your eRA Commons account.
-This is your opportunity to see your application just the way your reviewers will see it.
+This is your opportunity to see (you may need to right click and open in a new tab) your application just the way your reviewers will see it.
 Your text, formatting, and figures may not look the same in our system as they did on your office computer.
 Electronic validation processes have no way of knowing you forgot to attach a very important letter of support (or another optional document) to your application package.
 You have two business days to view, reject, change and submit a reformatted version of your application, but remember that any changed/corrected applications you submit after the 5 p.m. (local time at your institution) deadline will be late and not proceed in the peer review process.

 - Check the status of your application in your eRA Commons account.
 Courtesy e-mail notifications will be sent to you and your institution by Grants.gov and eRA Commons at various points during the processing of your application.
 But these e-mails can be caught up in your SPAM filter or sent to an old e-mail account if you have not updated your eRA Commons profile.
 It is your responsibility to track progress of your application in eRA Commons.